 Rice is an integral part of our diet in this part of the world.
-We often refer having a meal as “吃饭” in mandarin, literally translated as “eat rice”.
-Rice, is one of the most important food crops in the world, is consumed daily by more than half of the world’s population.
-Being the second most cultivated grain, after wheat, the total rice consumption in 2015/2016 was 478 million metric tons (with 146 million metric tons in consumed in China alone).
+We often refer to having a meal as “吃饭” in mandarin, which literally translates to “eat rice”.
+Rice, is one of the most important food crops in the world, and it is consumed daily by more than half of the world’s population.
+Being the second most cultivated grain, after wheat, the total rice consumption in 2015/2016 was 478 million metric tons (with 146 million metric tons consumed in China alone).

-White polished rice is generally preferred amongst Asians because it cooks quicker, fluffier in texture, and smells more fragrant compared to unpolished rice.
+White polished rice is generally preferred amongst Asians because it cooks quicker, has a fluffier texture, and smells more fragrant compared to unpolished rice.
 However, many do not know that it is far from being the healthiest staple food of choice.

 A search on medical literature reveals some disturbing results: